noodlestan/mr-noodles/packages/server/README.md

 - when a scan finds that some file's attributes have changed, it updates them automatically
 - TODO invalidate image automatically
 - stores messages about new scanned files, including processing errors and warnings
-- TODO store `ScanJob` details in `/jobs` instead of individual "filemessages"
+- TODO store `ScanJob` details in `/jobs` instead of individual "file messages"
 - TODO detect if new scanned files actually already exist under a different filename
 - TODO check for duplicates and expose `/noodles/duplicates`